 Lai Haraoba- Celebration Of Local Deities

-Lai Haraoba, literally translating to ‘merriment of the gods’, is typically celebrated in May.
-The core of the festival lies in the reenactment of the creation myth, a captivating saga weaved into dance and music performances.
-Imagine this: The Maibi dancers, clad in traditional attire, gracefully narrating the cosmic dance of creation, their movements synchronizing with the soulful rhythm of the Pena (a traditional string instrument).
-But Lai Haraoba isn’t confined to dance performances.
-There are boat races, traditional games, and Khongjom Parba (a form of ballad singing) performances.
+Lai Haraoba, literally translating to ‘merriment of the gods’, is typically celebrated in May and features a lot of Maibi dancers in traditional attire, gracefully narrating the cosmic dance of creation, with the soulful rhythm of the Pena (a traditional string instrument).
+But Lai Haraoba isn’t just about this dance; there are also boat races, traditional games, and Khongjom Parba (a form of ballad singing) performances.

 Festivals Of Mizoram